 Addiction rehabilitation centers and programs change a person’s life in ways that cannot be overstated.
 Most individuals caught in addiction will resist this step, often because it means admitting to having a problem and needing help.
 This is where the family and the support system need to step in.
-The sooner a person gets into a program for help, the greater likelihood he or she will have of succeeding.
+The sooner a person gets into a rehab program for help, the greater likelihood he or she will have of succeeding.

 Why Addiction Treatment Is Necessary

-Most trapped in addiction do not have the capacity to recognize or address the condition themselves and require help.
+Most people trapped in an addiction do not have the capacity to recognize or address the condition themselves and require help.
 Long-term exposure to substances alters the brain’s chemistry.
 Therapy in the form of counseling is an option, and a professional counseling session can help determine the exact course of action required for effective treatment.